 Alternative medicine practices are as diverse in their foundations as in their methodologies.
 Practices may incorporate or base themselves on traditional medicine, folk knowledge, spiritual beliefs, or newly conceived approaches to healing.

-Facts: CAM Therapy
+Quick Facts: CAM Therapy

 The National Center for Complementary and Alternative Medicine (NCCAM) classified CAM therapies as: